blankoworld/makefly/doc/DEV.README.md

   * complete **Changelog** file with a brief text to explain what have been changed/improved/fixed
   * fix **doc**umentation to update Makefly's state
   * don't forget to complete language files in **lang** directory if you add some TEXT into templates!
-  * if you add some needed VAR that could be changed by user, add it to the **makefly.rc.example**
+  * if you add some needed VARS that could be changed by user, add them to the **makefly.rc.example** file

 ### Customizing template

 If you add a text in a template, you have to add some variables for words to be translated.
-You also have to add theses variables into translation lang directory.
+You also have to add theses variables into translation *lang* directory.
 Also complete this documentation.

 ### Errors